 The careers programme is designed to meet the needs of the students at Fairfield High School to ensure progression through activities that are appropriate to students' stages of career learning, planning and development.
-The primary aims of the Careers Education and Guidance programme are to:
+The primary aims of the Careers Education and Guidance programme is to:

-- Help young people develop an understanding of their own and others' strengths, limitations, abilities, potential, personal qualities, needs, attitudes and values - Help young people investigate opportunities for further learning and employment, make decisions and manage transitions across key stages - Ensure that, wherever possible, all young people leave the school with employment, further education or training.
+• Help young people develop an understanding of their own and others' strengths, limitations, abilities, potential, personal qualities, needs, attitudes and values further education or training.

+• Help young people investigate opportunities for further learning and employment, make decisions and manage transitions across key stages progress effectively through their education and on to successful careers.

+• Ensure that, wherever possible, all young people leave the school with employment,

-The CEIAG programme provides pupils with a wide range of experiences to help them progress effectively through their education and on to successful careers.
+The CEIAG programme provides pupils with a wide range of experiences to help them